shinhyogeun/eslint-plugin-re-export-sort/README.md

 # eslint-plugin-re-export-sort

-💫 this plugin is for sorting re-export 💫
+💫 Plugin for sorting re-export 💫 <br/>
+⚠️ This plugin does not apply to export statements that are not re-export. ⚠️ <br/>
+⚠️ Also, plugin does not sort export specifiers in re-export statements. ⚠️

 ## Example